raspibolt/raspibolt/raspibolt/raspibolt_xx_remote_lncli.md

 `admin ~  ฿  sudo su`

 ```
-ufw allow from 192.168.0.0/24 to any port  10009 comment 'allow lnd rpc from Local LAN'
+admin ~  ฿  ufw allow from 192.168.0.0/24 to any port  10009 comment 'allow lnd rpc from Local LAN'
-ufw status
+admin ~  ฿  ufw status
-exit
+admin ~  ฿  exit
 ```
 - Edit lnd.conf to allow rpc from more than just the default localhost